Ischaemic Affairs of the Heart

 Early warnings

-It wasn't the first time this had happened.
+It wasn't the first time this happened.

 Ambulance